Complete moduli of cubic threefolds and their intermediate Jacobians

 In Section \ref{sec:Ag} we first recall some basic facts about compactifications of $\ab[g]$.
 In principle, there are several possible approaches to the extension problem.
 One is to study directly the degenerations of intermediate Jacobians as abelian varieties, an approach which is implicit in \cite{grhu1}.
 Here we choose a different approach which has proved very useful for the study of intermediate Jacobians of cubic threefolds, namely we relate the problem to Prym varieties.
 The point is that projection from a general line $\ell \subset X$ defines a conic bundle $\widetilde{X}_{\ell} \to \PP^2$.
 The discriminant curve of this conic bundle is a plane quintic $D\subset \PP^2$ and if $\ell$ is chosen sufficiently general, we will call such an $\ell$ non-special, then all singular conics are reduced pairs of lines.
 This defines an \'etale double cover $\widetilde{D} \to D$ and by Mumford's result the intermediate Jacobian $IJ(X)$ is isomorphic to the Prym variety of $\widetilde{D} \to D$.
 Hence this connects our problem to the extension of the Prym map and we recall the known results for this, in particular the definition of the Friedman--Smith loci.

 This makes it intuitively clear that the extension of the intermediate Jacobian map is related to the extension of the Prym map.
 There are, however, some subtle points which have to be clarified in order to be able to handle the singular case and variations in families, and this is the content of Section \ref{sec:compare}.
-Mumford's construction can indeed be generalized to GIT semistable cubics and will still give a double cover $\widetilde D\to D$, this time of a singular quintic $D$.
-By extending arguments due to Beauville in the smooth case, we show in Section \ref{sec:compare} that there is a natural identification of deformation spaces $ \Def(\widetilde D, D) \cong \Def(X,\ell)$, and a smooth forgetful map $\Def(X,\ell)\to \Def(X)$ (for $\ell$ a non-special line).
-This allows us to obtain an identification of discriminants (up to a smooth factor) between cubic threefolds and \'etale double covers of plane quintics.
+Mumford's construction can indeed be generalized to GIT semistable cubics with isolated singularities (note that this excludes only the chordal cubic case) and will still give a double cover $\widetilde D\to D$, this time of a singular (reduced, but possibly reducible) quintic $D$.
+By extending arguments due to Beauville in the smooth case, we show in Section \ref{sec:compare} that for a generic choice of line $\ell\subset X$, the natural map from deformations of the pair $(X,\ell)$ (deforming $X$ in $\mathbb P^4$) to deformations of the cover $\widetilde D \to D$ (deforming $D$ in $\mathbb P^2$) induced by projection from a line is formally smooth (Proposition \ref{P:CtPQdef}).
+This allows us to obtain an identification of discriminants (up to a smooth factor) between cubic threefolds and \'etale double covers of plane quintics (see Proposition \ref{P:DefCtoPQ}).

 Recall that the construction of $\tM$ is based on performing a wonderful blow-up on the discriminant for cubics.
 Via the identification of discriminants, we obtain thus a wonderful blow-up for double covers of quintics.
 As discussed in \cite{cml2}, this is essentially the same as performing a simultaneous semistable reduction for the associated universal family $\widetilde {\mathcal D}\to \mathcal D$ of double covers of plane quintics.
 In this way one can reduce the extension problem for pairs $(X,\ell)$ to an extension problem for the Pryms of \'etale double covers of plane quintics.
 Once this is established, a descent argument then shows the extension of the intermediate Jacobian map to the boundary components associated to cubics with $AD$-singularities of $\tM$ itself.
 Thus Section \ref{sec:compare} reduces the extension problem of the intermediate Jacobian map, at least outside the chordal cubic locus, to a study of \'etale double covers of plane quintics.
 This is the technical core of our paper.